What are the types of PGS/PGD and who should consider?

 Following IVF with ICSI, the first step is embryo biopsy.
 We have highly experienced embryologists who can perform microsurgical removal of one cell from a 3-day old or a few cells from a 5or 6-day old embryo.
 The biopsied cells are then placed in special containers in dry ice, and sent to a central PGS/PGD laboratory where each sample is analyzed independently.

 We prefer to obtain testing cells from the embryo through a blastocyst (day-5) biopsy, because at this stage the inner cell mass, which will develop into the fetus, has differentiated from the trophectoderm, which will later develop into the placenta and membranes.
 A biopsy at this stage involves the removal of a number of cells (3-10) from the trophectoderm.
 This type of biopsy is advantageous in that no cells are extracted from the inner cell mass, while still obtaining multiple cells for carrying out PGS, which leads to improved accuracy.
 Furthermore, blastocysts are more robust than earlier embryonic stages and tolerate biopsy exceptionally well.
-The blastocyst also is the best stage for vitrification (flash freezing, into a “glass-like” state) with almost 100% survival rate.
+The blastocyst also is the best stage for vitrification (flash freezing, into a “glass-like” state) with a 95% survival rate.

 What can we learn from PGS/PGD?